evgenyneu/fits2image/README.md

 ### Clone the repository

-Run the following from the Terminal:
+Run the following from the Terminal (requires [git to be installed](https://git-scm.com/downloads)):

 ```
 git clone https://github.com/evgenyneu/fits2image.git